Health care under the UIChoice plan is available through levels 1, 2, and 3 providers.

 In Iowa, participating providers will accept payment arrangements and file claims for you with Blue Cross and Blue Shield.
 Payment is made directly to these providers.

 Non-participating providers do not have contracts with Blue Cross and Blue Shield.
 They do not agree to accept payment arrangements and are not responsible for filing claims for you.
 Non-participating providers may charge more for health care than participating providers.
-Payment is made to you and you are responsible for paying the provider.
+Payment is made to you from Wellmark, and you are responsible for paying the provider.
 Non-participating providers can bill you for the difference between what Blue Cross and Blue Shield will pay for a service and what they charge (balance billing).

 Out of State

 If you are in a state other than Iowa and require medical care, you may call Wellmark Blue Cross and Blue Shield of Iowa at (800) 810-BLUE (2583) for assistance in locating the closest participating provider in that state.
 You can also find providers in other states through the Wellmark website.
-For covered services received in a state other than Iowa there are advantages to using providers who participate with the Blue Cross and Blue Shield Plan in that state.
+For covered services received in a state other than Iowa, there are advantages to using providers who participate with the Blue Cross and Blue Shield Plan in that state.

 Out of Country